-Thank you for your letter of the 18th March inviting comments for your periodic review to Ofcom and the OFT.
-I am responding on behalf of my Director, Bob Wootton.
+Thank you for your letter of 4th April requesting our comments for your next periodic report to Ofcom.

-Given our necessary ignorance of any specific confidential details which might have come before you, and consistent with our previous mid-year submissions, we have no major issues to raise.
+Given our necessary ignorance of any confidential details which might have come before you, and consistent with our previous submissions, we have no specific issues to raise at this point.